 Hot Springs a Hot Spot for Baseball History

 Hot Springs is a hot spot for baseball history.
-So much so that in Spring 2012, coinciding with MLB spring training, the city will officially inaugurate The Historical Baseball Trail that documents Hot Springs: The Birthplace of Spring Baseball.
+So much so that in Spring 2012, coinciding with MLB spring training, the city officially opened the Hot Springs Baseball Trail.

 The city was home territory to several minor league teams including the Hot Springs Bathers.
 For those who might want to learn more, a book has been written about this part of Hot Springs history: Bathers Baseball: A History of Minor League Baseball at the Arkansas Spa.
 In the book author Don Duren, who grew up in the city and attended many Bathers Baseball games as a youngster, tells the history of Hot Springs’ professional baseball teams.
 The book describes first reported ventures in minor league baseball in the South.
 The group played organized baseball intermittently from 1887 through 1909.
 Many noteworthy players such as Mike Ilitch played for the Hot Spring Bathers.
 There is also some noteworthy black history tied into the mix.
 In 1953, the league banned the Tugerson brothers, who were black, from playing for the Bathers.
 In 1954, the Bathers became the first team in the league to sign a black baseball player (Uvoyd Reyolds).